-Suppose we want to scrape some specific information about headphones, and we can start with the search results page (https://www.walmart.com/search/?query=laptop&cat_id=0) for creating our crawler.
+Suppose we want to scrape some specific information about headphones, and we can start with the search results page (https://www.walmart.com/search/?query=laptop&cat_id=0) to create our crawler.
 We will scrape data such as the product title, price, product ID, and reviews from the product details page with Octoparse.

-· Click "+ Task" to start a new task with Advanced Mode
+- Click "+ Task" to start a task using Advanced Mode

 Advanced Mode is a highly flexible and powerful web scraping mode.
 For people who want to scrape from websites with complex structures, like Walmart.com, we strongly recommend Advanced Mode to start your data extraction project.

-· Paste the URL into the "Extraction URL" box and click "Save URL" to move on
+- Paste the URL into the "Website" box and click "Save URL" to move on

-2) Create a pagination loop - to scrape all the results from multiple pages
+2. Create a pagination loop - scrape all the results from multiple pages

-- Click "Loop click next page" from the "Action Tips"
+- Click "Loop click next page" on the "Action Tips" panel

 If you want to learn more about AJAX, here is a related tutorial you might need:

-3) Create a "Loop Item" - to loop click into each item on each list
+3. Create a "Loop Item" - loop click into each item on each list

 When extracting data throughout multiple pages, you should always begin your task building on the first page.

-· Click "Loop click each element" to create a "Loop Item"
+- Select "Loop click each element" to create a loop

 Octoparse will click through each link captured in the "Loop Item", and open the detail page.

-4) Extract data - to select the data for extraction
+4. Extract data - select the data for extraction

-After you click "Loop click each element", Octoparse will open the detail page of the first product.
+After you click "Loop click each element", Octoparse will open the detail page of the 1st item.

-· Select "Extract text of the selected element" from the "Action Tips"
+- Select "Extract text of the selected element" on the "Action Tips" panel

-5) Start extraction - to run the task and get data
+5. Start extraction - run the task and get data

 Here is the sample output.
-You can see some blank fields in the column “Walmart ID”.
+You may see some blank fields in the column “Walmart ID” when you start extracting data.
 This is because these products do not have a product ID.

 By default, if Octoparse cannot find the element of the defined pattern on the page, the field will be left blank.
-However, Octoparse may fail to find the element of the defined pattern even if the element needed is shown on the website.
-If you encounter this problem, here are a related tutorial you might need：
+However, Octoparse may leave a field blank even if the element needed is shown on the website.
+If you encounter such a problem, here is a related tutorial for you: